Economy of Turkmenistan: Oil

 Turkmenistan's major oil-producing area is in the west, mainly in Balkan Province, and is part of the South Caspian Basin, an intercontinental depression noted for oil production.
 Commercial oil production on the Turkmen side of the Caspian Sea began in the early 1900s, in the environs of the Cheleken Peninsula, and modern oil drilling began in the 1930s near Balkanabat.
 The Gumdag field was developed in 1949, then Goturdepe (1958), Ekerem (1962), and others.
 Offshore drilling began in the 1970s.

 Major onshore oil fields include Çeleken, Goñurdepe, Nebitdag, Gumdag, Barsagelmez, Guýujyk.
 Gyzylgum, Ördekli, Gögerendag, Gamyşlyja, Ekerem, Çekişler, Keýmir, Ekizek, and Bugdaýly.
 In 2019, capital investment in the oil industry totalled 3.29 billion manats.
 In January–November 2020, Turkmenistan extracted 8.7 million tonnes of oil and condensate.
 Production of liquid petroleum gas totalled 231,000 tonnes.
+Oil production in calendar year 2023 was reported in official state media as 8.3167 million tonnes.

 The oil production and consumption data in the table below are taken from BP Statistical Review.